 Read How Conditional Logic Rules are Processed to learn more technical details about how rules are evaluated and processed

 2. Do (Actions)

-This represents the field of the form to execute the action on, if the condition is satisfied.
-Since configuring conditional logic for a field based on its own values is not supported, you’re not allowed to select a field that has been used in the Rules section.
+This represents the field of the form to execute the action if the condition is satisfied.
+Since configuring conditional logic for a field based on its values is not supported, you cannot select a field used in the Rules section.

-In this option you select from a predefined list of actions, how the selected field is going to be affected.
-The options available in the dropdown will vary depending on the type of the selected field.
+In this option, you select from a predefined list of actions how the selected field will be affected.
+The options available in the dropdown will vary depending on the selected field type.
 For instance, if the selected field is a type of Dropdown, you should see actions that run on options such as Show Option and Hide Option.

 Here’s a list of all supported actions.

 Make a field hidden.
 When a field is hidden by conditional logic, the following happens to it under the hood.